Iceberg external tables (XIHE SQL)

 );

 When you create an internal lake table, you do not need to specify LOCATION.
-The storage path is automatically allocated by AnalyticDB.
-You can find the value of adb_lake_bucket on the lake storage page in the console.
+The storage path is automatically allocated by AnalyticDB for MySQL.
+Before you use the internal lake mode, you must enable the lake storage feature.
+For the value of adb_lake_bucket, see Create data lake tables.

 CTAS (CREATE TABLE AS SELECT)